pangenome/alnviz/README.md

 ### PAF Support

-You can load PAF files directly using the `--from-paf` flag:
+You can load PAF files directly using the `--from-paf` flag (auto-detected by `.paf` extension too):
 ```bash
 alnviz --from-paf alignment.paf
 ```